PaxalsDisipler/TTK4145-Examprep/shared-variable-synchronization.md

 * This approach works well for **condition synchronization**, but no simple method for **mutual exclusion** exists.
 * Busy wait algorithms are generally inefficient, as they involve tasks waiting and using up processing cycles without doing useful work.
 * Busy waiting can create a **livelock**.
+* Busy waiting can be desirable in cases where you wish to react as fast as possible changes in the blocking condition.
+Ie. in those (presumably) rare cases where waiting for the scheduler to handle the unblocking takes too long.
+* Some locking-libraries/implementations also use **spin-locking** before a regular lock if the resource cannot be acquired in a reasonable amount of time.
+This is done to reduce overhead for context-switching in enviroments where locks usually are quickly obtained.

 ### Suspend and resume
-* Motivatived by the fact that busy-wait loops wastes processor time.
+* Motivated by the fact that busy-wait loops wastes processor time.
 * Suspend the calling task if the condition for which it is waiting does not hold.
 * Suffers from a race condition.
 * __Solution__: Two-stage suspend.